 A: States will never be responsible for more than 10 percent of the cost of expansion.
 The federal government paid the full cost of expansion for the first three years (2014 through 2016).
-The federal government’s portion gradually drops to 90 percent by 2020, and stays there permanently.
-For states that expand Medicaid, the federal funding they receive will always dwarf the amount that the state has to spend.
+The federal government’s portion gradually dropped to 90 percent by 2020, and it now stays there permanently (for perspective, under traditional Medicaid, states can pay up to 50 percent of the cost).

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.